-- The nonprofit entity must immediately notify the Department when it sells or transfers the exempt real property, or when it executes the land lease. - The qualified cooperative association must immediately notify the Department when any portion of the exempt real property becomes occupied or when it executes the land lease. - The qualified cooperative association must immediately notify the Department within one year of when all the exempt real property becomes occupied. - Owners can find the form (REV 63 0001) on the Department's website. - Unlike other property tax exemptions under chapter 84.36 RCW, the statute does not require an annual renewal to maintain this exemption.
+The nonprofit entity must immediately notify the department when it sells or transfers the exempt real property, or when it executes the land lease by completing form REV 63 0033.

+The qualified cooperative association must immediately notify the department:

+- When any portion of the exempt real property becomes occupied or when it executes the land lease. - Within one year of when all the exempt real property becomes occupied.

+Unlike other property tax exemptions under chapter 84.36 RCW, the statute does not require an annual renewal to maintain this exemption.

-Disqualification from Exemption
+Disqualification from exemption